Sunny With a High Near 69

 Today

 Sunny, with a high near 69.
-Southwest wind 5 to 11 mph.
+Southwest wind 7 to 11 mph becoming west northwest in the afternoon.

 Tonight

-Mostly clear, with a low around 37.
-West wind 7 to 9 mph becoming south southwest after midnight.
+Mostly clear, with a low around 40.
+West southwest wind 5 to 9 mph becoming light south southwest after midnight.

 Tuesday

-Partly sunny, with a high near 65.
-Breezy, with a south wind 5 to 10 mph becoming west 12 to 17 mph in the afternoon.
-Winds could gust as high as 26 mph.
+Partly sunny, with a high near 67.
+Breezy, with a light south southwest wind becoming west southwest 10 to 15 mph in the morning.
+Winds could gust as high as 23 mph.

 Tuesday Night

-A 40 percent chance of showers after midnight.
-Mostly cloudy, with a low around 37.
-Breezy, with a west wind 10 to 17 mph, with gusts as high as 26 mph.
+Scattered showers after midnight.
+Cloudy, then gradually becoming partly cloudy, with a low around 39.
+Southwest wind 6 to 13 mph, with gusts as high as 20 mph.
+Chance of precipitation is 30%.

 Wednesday

-A 50 percent chance of showers.
-Partly sunny, with a high near 53.
-Breezy, with a west wind 13 to 22 mph, with gusts as high as 33 mph.
+Showers likely, mainly before noon.
+Partly sunny, with a high near 52.
+Breezy, with a west wind 8 to 13 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 31 mph.
+Chance of precipitation is 60%.

 Wednesday Night

 A slight chance of rain showers before 9pm, then a chance of rain and snow showers.
-Mostly cloudy, with a low around 29.
-Blustery.
+Some thunder is also possible.
+Mostly cloudy, with a low around 31.
+Blustery, with a west wind 16 to 21 mph, with gusts as high as 31 mph.
 Chance of precipitation is 40%.

 Thursday

-A chance of rain and snow showers before noon, then a chance of rain showers.
-Mostly cloudy, with a high near 45.
-Breezy.
-Chance of precipitation is 40%.
+A chance of rain and snow showers before 11am, then a chance of rain showers.
+Mostly cloudy, with a high near 46.
+Breezy, with a west wind around 15 mph becoming north in the afternoon.
+Winds could gust as high as 23 mph.
+Chance of precipitation is 50%.

 Thursday Night

-A 20 percent chance of showers before midnight.
-Mostly cloudy, with a low around 27.
+A chance of rain showers, mixing with snow after 11pm, then gradually ending.
+Mostly cloudy, with a low around 28.
+Chance of precipitation is 30%.

 Friday